 Needless to say, there’s no “offing” or “retiring” in our real world.

 In real-life one does not simply walk away from a deadlock.
 There’s no plug to pull too.
 There’s never any plug to pull.

 So I’ve read, Kim Jong Un is a gamer.
 Was a gamer.
 His ex-schoolmates shared how he was obsessed with video games during school days.

 You know, I do wonder whether Kim played the same RTS games as I did back then.
 And how he dealt with end game deadlocks.

-If he did play, I’m confident we have the same approach toward such games.
+If he did play, I’m confident we have the same strategies.
 We love the build-up.
 We love arming ourselves silly too.
 But we abhor, utterly abhor, confrontations and deadlocks.
 In a way, we just want to be left alone in our little worlds of glory and power, albeit without sanctions.